Nikki Tate

 Nikki Tate is the pseudonym used by Canadian author, Nicole Tate-Stratton.
 She lives in Canmore, Alberta and is the founder of creative space Nexus Generation, the home of Writers on Fire, an online writing community where she mentors and supports members in developing their writing skills and how to share their stories and poems on a variety of platforms.

-Tate is inspired by the great outdoors and enjoys, among other things, horse riding, rock climbing, cross-country skiing and hiking.
+Tate participates in the outdoor activities, including horse riding, rock climbing, cross-country skiing and hiking.

 Writing

 Tate is the author of more than 30 books, as well as hundreds of articles, blog posts, media releases and corporate documents.

 Her children's books include the Tarragon Island novels (Sono Nis Press), the StableMates series (Sono Nis Press), the Estorian Chronicles fantasy series (Sono Nis Press), Jo's Triumph (Orca, 2002) and Jo's Journey (Orca, 2006).
 She also released a picture book, Grandparents' Day (Annick Press, 2004), based on a true story about her grandmother, Margareta Wallraf.

 Tate has written a number of non-fiction titles with equestrian themes.
 Double Take: Karen Brain's Olympic Journey (Sono Nis Press, 2008) is a biography of Paralympian Karen Brain.
 The Racehorse was written as part of the Behind the Scenes series (Fitzhenry and Whiteside, 2007).

 Tate has contributed as an author to the Orca Footprints series, including Deep Roots: How Trees Sustain Our Planet (published by Orca in 2015), which received several award nominations and was named by the New York Public Library as one of 2016's Best 100 Books for Kids.
 Kirkus Reviews noted the book was "A solid foundation, a taproot to appreciating the incredible diversity and contribution of trees to our everyday lives." and School Library Journal called it "...ideal for budding researchers unfamiliar with environmental issues..."
 Her most recent Orca Footprints contribution, If a Tree Falls: The Global Impact of Deforestation, was published on October 13, 2020 and looks at forest practices throughout history, the growth of industry and the fight for preservation.